bots-garden/capsule/hostfunctions/README.md

 ## Add an host function

+> this is the function executed by the host

 In `hostfunctions` directory, create a file `function_name.go` (use this package: `package hostfunctions`)

 > Example: `http.go`